MillionConcepts/clementine-conversion/readme.md

 is not an appropriate platform from which to serve the archive.
 Users who simply wish to access data in the bundle should go to IMG's servers: **TODO:
 LINK GOES HERE WHEN LIVE.**  Similarly, this repository is not a mirror of the input PDS3 data sets.
-Users looking for PDS3 products to use this software on can be found on [volumes CL_0001 through CL_6022 in this directory](https://pds-imaging.jpl.nasa.gov/data/clementine/), also hosted by IMG.
+PDS3 products to use this software on can be found on [volumes CL_0001 through CL_6022 in this directory](https://pds-imaging.jpl.nasa.gov/data/clementine/), also hosted by IMG.